Shipping, taxes, and discounts will be calculated at checkout. Proceed to Checkout

 Reminiscing about where we grew up often conjures a rich tapestry of familiar faces, scenes, scents, and anecdotes that effortlessly create beautiful soundtracks for our lives.
 These memories are often filled with deep emotions that are both profoundly joyous and intensely sorrowful.

-According to Taiwanese painter Chung Shun-Wen, her hometown, Meinong, resides just beneath the strokes of her paintbrush.
+According to Taiwanese painter Chung Shun-Wen, her hometown, Meinong, resides just beneath the countless lines of her paintbrush.
 Located at the base of Li Mountain in southern Taiwan, Meinong boasts a rich Hakka culture.
 Both her grandfather, Chung Li-Ho, and father, Chung Tie-Min, achieved acclaim as writers, exposing the young girl to culture, literature, and the arts as she grew up.

 traditional-painting-6